 On January 26th, 2000, we opened another office in Worthington.
 To reflect the bank's rapidly growing presence in southwest Minnesota, the name was changed to First State Bank Southwest in May 2001.
 First State Bank Southwest has since opened new offices in Edgerton and Leota as well.

 Alvin D. Kooiman served as President from January 1996 through December 2010.
 Greg Raymo became the President on January 1, 2011 and now also serves as CEO/ Chairman of the Board.
 Current members of the Board of Directors are Alvin D. Kooiman, Brian Larsen, Jeff Pronk, Greg Raymo, Ronald Schaap, Mark Shepherd and Erlin Weness.
-As of December 31, 2014 the total assets of First State Bank Southwest were $258,158,019.
+Total assets as of December 31, 2015 are $265,127,289.00